odbvue/odbvue/apps/wiki/guide/cicd/development-lifecycle.md

 8. **Release**
    Tag a new version, commit release notes, and push to origin for deployment or distribution.

+## CLI

+The **`ov` CLI** is a command-line tool that automates and streamlines the development workflow for the OdbVue project.
+It provides commands for managing feature branches, committing changes, exporting database objects, staging changesets, and publishing releases.

+> [!IMPORTANT]
+> Before using the `ov` CLI, you must build and register it globally:
+> ```bash
+> cd cli
+> pnpm install
+> pnpm build
+> pnpm link -g
+> ```
+> After linking, the `ov` command will be available globally in your terminal.

 ## Initial setup (once)

 ### Step 1.
 Init git repo (if not done yet)